 Trump may look goofy, but he's dangerous – his cohorts perhaps even more so.
 I'm convinced that the reason many aren't terrified of Trump is because he is so ridiculous looking.
 We have a hard time assigning sinister intentions to those who appear so comical.
 But have any of you ever taken a look at North Korea's leaders?

 EVERY.
 SINGLE.
 TIME.
 Throughout history, without fail, human tragedies have taken place because no one took anything seriously until guns or camp chimneys were smoking.
 Until that point, most wrote off dangerous rhetoric as “just politics” or absurd – the New York Times dismissed Hitler as a buffoon in 1922 – and by the time they saw how disastrous the situation had become, they were unable to stop it.

 While you may believe that the Trump administration is highly unlikely to attempt anything on the scale of The Holocaust or the Bosnian genocide, that’s no reason to fall asleep at the wheel.
 There’s a wreck coming, and we have no way of knowing for certain how severe it will be.

-From what we know of history and of sociopaths (however incompetent), there is great cause for concern.
+Based on what we know of history and of sociopaths (however incompetent), there’s great cause for concern.
 This has happened before.
 This isn't hysteria.
 We are poised on the brink of national devastation in some form or another, be it environmental, humanitarian, economic or all three.
-We're overdue for it to happen again, but that doesn't mean it's predestined.
+We're overdue for it to happen again, but that doesn’t mean it’s predestined.
 It will happen only because we let it.